Skip to Main Content

 Reproducibility

-Reproducibility is crucial in consideration of Research - data should maintain its initial richness.
-In the words of the Australian National Data Service, data should not be diminished for the purpose of explaining the findings in one particular publication.
-If possible it should have a clear machine readable licence and provenance information on how the data was formed.
+Reproducibility is crucial in consideration of research data, and it should maintain its initial richness.
+If possible, data should have a clear machine-readable licence and provenance information on how the data was formed.
 It should also have discipline-specific data and metadata standards to give it rich contextual information that will allow for reuse.

 Figshare and data integrity